 While Bose advertises an 'Active EQ' feature, we don't consider this an EQ because you can't turn it off.

 These headphones have a very good leakage performance.
-They leak a bit of noise, but it's mostly thin-sounding.
+They leak a bit of audio, but it's mostly thin-sounding.
 If you want to crank up your audio to a high volume, people around you can hear a small part of it, even in a moderately noisy environment like an office.

 The Bose Music app is decent.
 It lets you remap the controls on the left earbud to hear the battery level or skip to the next track.
-You can also turn on or off the volume touch controls as well as the 'In-ear Detection" feature, which automatically answers your calls when you insert the right bud, and automatically plays/pauses your music when your insert/remove the right bud.
+You can also turn on or off the volume touch controls as well as the 'In-ear Detection' feature, which automatically answers your calls when you insert the right bud, and automatically plays/pauses your music when your insert/remove the right bud.
 However, even though the buds have an 'Active EQ' feature, you can't turn off this feature, and app itself lacks a true equalizer, so you can't customize the buds' sound.

 You can use these headphones wirelessly with full audio and mic compatibility via Bluetooth-enabled PCs.
-However, they aren't compatible with PS4 consoles.
+However, they aren't compatible with PCs using any other connection.